 Maybe, but only if you claim them as dependents on your tax return.
 Even if your parents live with you, they may not be your dependents, and therefore you cannot use FSA monies toward their healthcare.
 The same applies for your children.
 If you claim them on your taxes, you can cover certain medical expenses using FSA funds.

 Don’t have a flexible spending program?
-We have options, too
+We have financing and other options, too

 Contact us for more information on hearing healthcare